cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 **To select which DOM element the virtual keyboard is attached to**, set the `mathVirtualKeyboard.container` property to the desired DOM element.

-The container element should be at least 365px wide to ensure that the default virtual layouts can fit.
+The container element should be at least 320px wide to ensure that the default layouts can fit.
 The height of the container element will be adjusted so that the virtual keyboard can fit. {.notice--warning}